RazvanAnisia/qogita-project/README.md

 ##### Bonus requirements

 - Customers should be able to change the quantity of a particular product in their shopping cart.

-## Getting started

-The existing code includes a development environment, and an [API](#api) with product data for you to interact with.
-The relevant API response types can be found in [src/types.ts](src/types.ts).
-Please do not use `data/products.json` directly.